AUSB/Orderpage/README.md

 For every order, write to the file “orders.txt” the following output:
-“Name, Size and Price, Color, Credit Card Number \n” (in this example, name, size and price, etc are passed from the Forms).
+“Name, Size and Price, Color, Credit Card Number \n” (in this project, name, size and price, etc are passed from the Forms).